segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 The time needed to process a Replay can vary depending on the volume of data and number of events in each source.
 If you decide to run a Replay, Segment recommends that you start with data from the last six months to get started, and then replay additional data if you find you need more.

-Segment creates a separate EMR cluster to run replays, then destroys it when the replay finished.
+Segment creates a separate EMR cluster to run replays, then destroys it when the replay finishes.
 This ensures that regular Data Lakes syncs are not interrupted, and helps the replay finish faster.

 ## Set up [Azure Data Lakes]